DRUGS

 Our first campaign for Central Scotland Police targeted kids and drugs.
 With young kids in the family, it was a subject close to heart.
 Our campaign sought to inform but also change community perception of the Police, essentially a rebrand.
 The success of that campaign led to a Central Scotland-wide initiative.

 Soon work for Police Scotland, Woman in Policing and CrimeStoppers, our influence showed no bounds.
 Why?
-The results were off the scale—with our creativity, we had brought about positive change in perception and actions.
+By comparison to previous campaigns, our results were off the scale—with our creativity, we had brought about positive change in perception and actions.

 Among our successes was the recognition and predisposed adoption of SID, an intelligence’ flagging’ system implemented UK-wide.
 SID allowed police officers to track the movements of known criminals when they move through different force boundaries.